marshmallow-code/marshmallow/docs/upgrading.rst

     validator(['red', 'red', 'blue'])

-If you do not want to accept duplicates, use a custom validator, like the following.
+If you don't want to accept duplicates, use a custom validator, like the following.

 .. code-block:: python